madand/runit-services/README.md

 [Syncthing](https://github.com/syncthing/syncthing) is a continuous file synchronization program.

-Syncthing service is supposed to be run with a user session.
+`syncthing` service is supposed to be run with a user session.
 For more info on how to set up user services see [Installation as local services](#installation-as-local-services) in `pipewire` service notes.